 Being an artist is an identity;

-Many may have art-related hobbies and/or enjoy going to art museums, but unless art in some way is a part of one's profession, it can be easy to start losing touch with the curious, creative, playful side of us; the side that has a natural inclination towards creating art.
+Many may have art-related hobbies and/or enjoy going to art museums, but unless art in some way is a part of our profession, we can easily lose touch with our curious, creative, playful side; the side that is naturally inclined to create art.
 Balancing the left and right brain and generating synergies by using them together is something anyone would benefit from in a multitude of ways, no matter what their day job is.
 Art is essential to our wellbeing and makes us a happier, more holistically conscious species.

 “Art should comfort the disturbed and disturb the comfortable."